yankinmax/hr/hr_employee_ssn/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module allows to use employee's SSN & SIN fields by exposing them in the user interface.
+This module allows to use employee's SIN field by exposing them in the user interface.

 **Table of contents**